pitmonticone/DebateArchitecture/README.md

-# DebateArchitecture
+# How to moderate constructive debates?
-A timid and probably naive proposal to design constructive debates.
+### A timid and probably naive proposal